rokesby/animal-adoption/readme.md

 pip install pip install python-dotenv touch .env
 - ensure that the .env file is in your gitignore file
-- Paste the following line into your .env file : DATABASE_CONNECT = "postgresql://reza@localhost:5432/adoption"
+- Paste the following line into your .env file : DATABASE_CONNECT = "postgresql://YOURUSERNAMEHERE@localhost:5432/adoption" i.e. reza@localhost:5432/adoption